 Rubella (German measles)

 Rubella (also known as German measles) is best prevented by the MMR vaccination.
 Learn more about its distinctive rash, other symptoms and treatments.

 There are many different kinds of infectious diseases.
 Find out about conditions such as shingles, chlamydia, measles, conjunctivitis, tonsillitis, bronchitis and more here.

 Encephalitis is a serious brain condition usually caused by a virus.
-Seek medical attention if you think you or your child may have encephalitis.
+If you or your child may be affected, seek medical attention immediately.